 Provide space for project implementation.

-Partner with others in the community including youth serving organizations and/or Latino serving organizations.
+Partner with others in the community including youth serving organizations and/or priority population specific serving organizations.

 Report any concerns to OHA staff as they arise.

 Use funds for this Program Element in accordance with its Local Program Budget, which has been approved by OHA and as set forth in Attachment 2, incorporated herein with this reference.
 Modification to the Local Program Budget may only be made with OHA approval.